Cost Range for a Stamped Concrete Patio

-If you want to save a $5 to $10 per square foot, consider a smoothly finished concrete pad that isn’t stamped.
+If you want to save money, consider a smoothly finished concrete pad that isn’t stamped.
 But read on if you want to create a custom patio in your landscape and have the budget space to make it happen.

 Overview of Stamped Concrete Patios